-Been a while since you last rode a bike?
+Been awhile since you last rode a bike?
 Never been on a bike before?
 Just want to improve your safety on a bike?
-To promote safe and fun riding, Arlington County, the District Department of Transportation, and the Washington Area Bicyclist Association offer free bicycle safety classes to educate you on the skills needed to safely ride a bike in an urban environment.
+To promote safe and fun riding, Arlington County, the District Department of Transportation, the City of Alexandria and the Washington Area Bicyclist Association offer free bicycle safety classes to educate you on the skills needed to safely ride a bike in an urban environment.

 Capital Bikeshare strongly encourages the use of a helmet while cycling.
 You have the option to purchase a Capital Bikeshare branded helmet at the time of initial membership purchase, or when changing or renewing an existing membership.
 Additionally, you may stop in at one of many local and participating stores and show your membership key or daily receipt to receive a 10% discount on a helmet.

 To be a safe cyclist, it's important to know and follow the law.
 Cycling laws vary in the Washington area, so the Washington Area Bicyclist Association put together a comparison of D.C., Maryland, and Virginia bike laws in its "Selected Bicycle Guidelines for the Washington Area".

 For a full list of your state's bike laws, visit the District of Columbia Department of Transportation, Maryland Department of Transportation, or the Virginia Department of Transportation.

 Bike lanes, trails, and suggested routes are popping up all around the District, Arlington, and Alexandria.
 Take advantage of how bike-friendly D.C., Arlington, and Alexandria have become by planning your trip before you go with city specific bike maps, listed here.
 We think you'll be impressed with just how easy it is to go by bike.